reactive/data-client/docs/rest/api/EntityMixin.md

 `Entity` defines a single _unique_ object.

-If you already have classes for your data-types, `EntityMixin` mixin may be for you.
+If you already have classes for your data-types, `EntityMixin` may be for you.

 <TypeScriptEditor>